-LESSON PLAN in Separating Mixtures, Mixtures, Physical Change, Physical Change, Phase Changes, Introduction, Interdisciplinary, Distillation, Solute & Solvent, Mixture, Mixture.
-Last updated July 19, 2018.
+LESSON PLAN in Separating Mixtures, Mixtures, Physical Change, Physical Change, Phase Changes, Introduction, Interdisciplinary, Distillation, Solute & Solvent, Mixtures.
+Last updated October 15, 2019.

 In this lesson, students review important concepts of the water cycle and then design, test, and evaluate a working model of a desalination plant (a distiller).
 They extend their understanding of the critical need for desalination around the world as they research new and promising technologies.

 NGSS and Cross-Disciplinary Extensions addressed in this lesson

 By the end of this lesson, students should be able to

 - Cooperate within a team to design a working model of a desalination plant.